Skip to main content

 Development behavior

-• wires the Svelte loader into the JS framework pipeline
+• Configures the Svelte loader in the JS framework pipeline.

-• applies Svelte client aliases such as svelte, svelte/store, and svelte/reactivity
+• Applies Svelte client aliases (for example, svelte, svelte/store, and svelte/reactivity).

-If optional tooling is missing, Extension.js can install what it needs and ask for a restart.
+If your project lacks optional tooling, Extension.js installs what it needs and asks for a restart.

 Usage examples